QIZI/UsefulLibs/README.md

     brp.isVisible = true;

     // everything is the same as with previous types
-    // you can copy between these types(and also basic types) without manual conversion.
+    // you can copy between these types(and also basic types) without manual cast.

     b = brp;
     br = b;
     unsigned char ch = br;
     brp ~= ch;
-    ch = brp.value; // every BOOLX type have an union member .value which reperesents the value of bits.
+    ch = brp.value; // every BOOLX type has a union member '.value' which reperesents the value of bits.
 }

 ```